Administrative Officers of the College

 Students who have attempted 45 or more semester hours, based on grades of A, B, C, D, F, I, P, NP, S and U, may enroll or continue to enroll in University College only with a 2.00 or higher grade point average in their last OU enrollment period or with a 2.00 or higher OU retention grade point average

-University College students on academic probation must be advised by an academic counselor in University College before they may enroll for the next semester.
+University College students on academic probation must be advised by an academic advisor in University College before they may enroll for the next semester.

 All colleges and universities have requirements that must be met in order to earn a degree.
 These include coursework in both general education areas and courses in a specific major, as well as compliance with academic standards and policies.
-Although academic counselors and departmental advisors are available to help students plan their programs of study, the individual student has a three-fold responsibility in this regard:
+Although academic counselors and departmental advisors are available to help students plan their programs of study, students have an individual, three-fold responsibility in this regard:

-- to know his/her academic standing relative to published standards;
+- to know their academic standing relative to published standards;

 - to understand the published degree requirements; and